-If you often a lot of networking applications running on your Linux to boost your network speed you have to better limit bandwidth usage.
-There was a command-line called Trickle that helps you to throttle the bandwidth on a Linux network interface.
+If you often have a lot of networking applications running on your Linux to boost your network speed you have to better limit bandwidth usage.
+There was a command line called Trickle that helps you to throttle the bandwidth on a Linux network interface.
 The Trickle is the command line mainly use to control the network traffic in any particular program.

 Trickle will set the rate limit on the particular program by pre-loading the rate limit socket at running time.
 In this command line, you don’t need any root privilege to restrict the bandwidth usage of any program.